pokeclicker/pokeclicker-wiki/data/Berries/Snover.md

 ### Freeze Mulch Setup

-Using this setup allows you to minimize the amount of Freeze Mulch needed to maximize the amount of potential mutation plots.
+Using this setup allows you to minimize the amount of [[Items/Freeze_Mulch]] needed to maximize the amount of potential mutation plots.
 Purple squares indicate where mutations can occur.
 **Note: A mutation is only possible as long as the shown Babiri are affected by Freeze Mulch.**

 ::: table-mutations